eturkes/taub-beamer-template/README.md

 Before using template, download the following Google Drive folder holding image files:
 https://drive.google.com/drive/folders/1GpQiwd397VQKAxPGwP4eX0WZam2V3Wf4?usp=sharing
-Then rename the folder as "binary" in the top-level of this repository.
+Then rename the folder as "gdrive" in the top-level of this repository.